 To help you decide where to learn Spanish in Guatemala, here are a few notes and personal opinions to help your decision between Antigua and Xela, before I go into detail about why I chose to learn Spanish in San Pedro.

 Learning Spanish in Antigua

 Antigua is a lot of people’s first choice.
 It’s bursting with language schools and you will be spoilt for choice.
 It’s a stunning city with its colloquial buildings and has some of the best nightlife in Guatemala.

-Otherwise known as Quetzaltenango it is the second largest city In Guatemala.
+Otherwise known as Quetzaltenango it is the second-largest city In Guatemala.
 I chose not to visit here as it didn’t really appeal to me.
-However, from what I can gather its just a big city and there isn’t much tourist pulls other than the language schools.
+However, from what I can gather it’s just a big city and there aren’t as many reasons for tourists to go there other than the language schools.
 It’s also up in the mountains so pretty cool compared to other parts of Guatemala.
-I did hear from a good friend who spent 3 weeks there that she didn’t like it at all and felt quite unsafe.

 San Pedro is extremely safe.
-This was pretty important to me as a non-Spanish speaking solo female traveller.
-I wanted to study somewhere that I could reel comfortable, that wasn’t too busy and that I could feel safe walking around alone at night.
+This was pretty important to me as a non-Spanish-speaking solo female traveler.
+I wanted to study somewhere that I felt comfortable, that wasn’t too busy, and that I could feel safe walking around alone at night.
 There is little crime in San Pedro, especially towards tourists.

 I love to research, so before booking anything I did a lot.
-I’m a pretty conscious traveller, or I try to be anyway.
-So it was important to me that I choose a school who were positively impacting the local community.
+I’m a pretty conscious traveler, or I try to be anyway.
+So it was important to me that I choose a school that was positively impacting the local community.
 When I found the Cooperativa Spanish School I knew I had found my school!
 They do a lot of work in the local community which you can read about here.
 And they also have a beautiful garden where all of the lessons are held.
-The also offered activities outside of the classes, which is a great way to get to know the other students.
+They also offered activities outside of the classes, which is a great way to get to know the other students.
 There are several other local schools with great reputations.